Sleep is one of my favourite topics to talk about.

 I remember that wave of relief when the realisation dawned on me while reading Aletha Solter’s brilliant book ‘The Aware Baby.’
 And I want to share it with every sleep deprived mother out there.

 For me, I just knew in my heart that cry it out/ sleep training was not an option for me.

 And I just thought that meant that I had to put up with not sleeping for however many months or years it took for my son to grow out of it!

-And he was waking up a lot.
+He was waking up a lot.
 At least hourly, sometimes more.
 It was hard.
+Very hard.
 And I know many of you are dealing with that right now.

 The thing is, I didn’t understand WHY he was waking up.

 I was doing all the ‘things’.
 I had the routine, the nice warm bath, the baby massage, the music, the lullabies, the lighting.
 We looked into food intolerances, allergies.